ibexa/documentation-user/docs/pim/products.md

 - Virtual - non-tangible items.
 They can be sold individually, or as part of a product bundle.
 They don't require shipment in the online process.
 Examples: memberships, services, warranties.

-A product type also defines the attributes that all products of this type can have, as well as VAT rates that apply to all products of this type.
+A product type also defines both the attributes and VAT rates for all its products.

 When a product type is created, you can review its fields, attributes, and VAT rate settings on the product type's details screen, without having to open it for editing.